LHNCBC/NLM-PCOR-TB/lung_segmentation/README.md

 ## Dataset

+The model was trained on NIH ShenZhen X-ray images.
 Samples images (n=20 images) and the related masks from NIH ShenZhen X-ray images are provided for users in the data folder for train and inference example.
 Samples for CSV files are also provided.
 The whole data set can be downloaded from (https://openi.nlm.nih.gov/faq#collection)

 For any new data set, please copy images and masks to the data folder, then create the related csv files and perform the traing or inference.